mlaux/mitsubishi-vfd/README.md

 # mitsubishi-vfd

-This is an Arduino library that allows the board to control vacuum fluorescent displays based on the Mitsubishi M66004.
+This is an Arduino library that allows the board to control vacuum fluorescent displays based on the Mitsubishi M66004 as well as the M66005.

 ## Example